In a sign the virus is contained, China schedules big political meetings for late May

 “A big part of these meetings is to be an accountability mechanism,” said Ryan Manuel, managing director of Official China, a consultancy specializing in China’s domestic political environment.

-He predicted there would be a lot of pushback this year if the party’s leaders tried to set overly ambitious growth targets or move aggressively to centralize power.
+He predicted a lot of pushback this year if the party’s leaders try to set overly ambitious growth targets or move aggressively to centralize power.
 “That will result in a lot of squealing,” Manuel said.

-The Chinese People’s Political Consultative Conference, a mostly ceremonial advisory body, is to start meeting on May 21, and the National People’s Congress, the rubber-stamp parliament, would convene the following day, China’s official Xinhua News Agency announced Wednesday.
+The Chinese People’s Political Consultative Conference, a mostly ceremonial advisory body, is to start meeting on May 21, and the National People’s Congress, the rubber-stamp parliament, will convene the following day, China’s official Xinhua News Agency announced Wednesday.
 The NPC usually sits for at least 10 days, but no end date was reported.

 The meetings had been scheduled to begin on March 5 but were postponed because of the coronavirus outbreak.
 Ironically, it was because Wuhan was holding its municipal meeting, a precursor to the national congress, in mid-January that authorities decided against alerting the public to a potential outbreak and risk upsetting the political calendar.

-“The Covid-19 epidemic prevention and control situation in China is improving steadily and the normal economic and social life is gradually resuming,” the NPC Standing Committee said in a statement cited by Xinhua.
+“The COVID-19 epidemic prevention and control situation in China is improving steadily, and the normal economic and social life is gradually resuming,” the NPC Standing Committee said in a statement cited by Xinhua.

-The meeting would “unite the thoughts” of the deputies on China’s challenges and consider the “progress” of its poverty eradication program, Tam Yiu-chung, a Hong Kong representative on the Standing Committee, quoted committee chairman Li Zhanshu as saying.
+The meeting would “unite the thoughts” of the deputies on China’s challenges and consider the “progress” of its poverty eradication program, Tam Yiu-chung, a Hong Kong representative on the Standing Committee, quoted Li Zhanshu, the committee chairman, as saying.

-The annual meetings bring more than 5,000 delegates from all over the country to Beijing, and to the main event: a huge NPC meeting in the majestic Great Hall of the People on Tiananmen Square.
+The annual meetings bring more than 5,000 delegates from all over the country to Beijing and to the main event: a huge NPC meeting in the majestic Great Hall of the People on Tiananmen Square.
 There, the delegates listen as President Xi Jinping and Premier Li Keqiang review the past year and lay out the government’s targets for the year ahead.

 The NPC has made “special arrangements” to protect the deputies against the coronavirus this time around, Tam told reporters, according to the South China Morning Post.